-Alexander is a third year PhD student of Information Science and Technology in the iSchool.
-He completed a BS in Economics at University of West Georgia in 2013.
-In 2017, he completed a thesis track MA in Economics at Georgia State under Dr. Paula Stephan while also completing three years of mathematics courses.
+Alexander is a fifth year PhD candidate of Information Science and Technology in the iSchool.
+They completed a BS in Economics at University of West Georgia in 2013.
+In 2017, they completed a thesis track MA in Economics at Georgia State under Dr. Paula Stephan while also completing three years of mathematics courses.

 In the past, Alexander has been a teaching assistant, tutor, and Supplemental Instructor for various economics courses including Principles of Microeconomics and Macroeconomics, International Economics, Intermediate Microeconomics, and Macroeconomic Policy.

-Alexander is a coffee connoisseur (some might say “snob”) and spent 6 years in coffee industry and is a fountain pen fanatic.
-He has a strong interest in online cultures, and is gaining an interest in Linux development, the open source community, and blockchain and other decentralized virtual technologies.
+Alexander has an obsession with all things drink culture related, and spent 6 years in coffee industry.
+Also they have an expensive habit of buying fountain pens and building mechanical keyboards.
+They have a strong interest in online cultures and playing with open source operating systems.
 Importantly, Alexander is a fan of all manner of sci-fi, but has a special affinity for all things TRON, Blade Runner, and Star Wars.
-Also, he’s an advocate for the Open Source community.
+Also, they are an advocate for the Open Source community.